 Why do teens stay up late?

 Teens might stay up late due to two main reasons.
-First, during puberty the circadian rhythm of teenagers changes which delays the secretion of sleep hormone melatonin making it harder to fall asleep early.
-Second, teens might have a lot going on in terms of socializing, school and extracurricular activities and might stay up late to catch up on all of this.
+First, during puberty, the circadian rhythm changes, which delays the secretion of the sleep hormone melatonin, making it harder to fall asleep early.
+Second, teens might have a lot going on in terms of socializing, school, and extracurricular activities and might stay up late to catch up on all of this.

 How to stop feeling sleepy?

-The answer is both easy and not - get enough sleep and make sure it is good quality sleep!
+The answer is both easy and not — get enough good quality sleep.
 You can do this by making sure you follow proper sleep hygiene.